vxsx/jquery.iradio.js/README.markdown

 #jquery.iradio.js

-Plugin that makes segmented control (like on Mac Os X Lion) from the set of radio buttons
+Plugin that makes segmented control (<del>like on Mac Os X Lion</del> They actually did implement it only in first few betas) from the set of radio buttons

 Requires